Enterprise-CMCS/managed-care-review/docs/technical-design/launch-darkly-testing-approach.md

 We use this method for testing because the official documented [unit testing](https://docs.launchdarkly.com/guides/sdk/unit-tests/?q=unit+test) method by LaunchDarkly does not work with our LaunchDarkly implementation.
 Our implementation follow exactly the documentation, so it could be how we are setting up our unit tests.
 Previously we had used `jest.spyOn` to intercept `useLDClient` and mock the `useLDClient.variation()` function with our defined feature flag values.
 With `launchdarkly-react-client-sdk@3.0.10` that method did not work anymore.

 #### Configuration
 When using the `LDProvider` we need to pass in a mocked `ldClient` in the configuration.
 This allows us to initialize `ldClient` outside of the provider, which would have required the provider to perform an API call to LaunchDarkly.
-Now tha this API call does not happen it isolates our unit tests from the feature flag values on the LaunchDarkly server and only use the values we define in each test.
+Now that this API call does not happen it isolates our unit tests from the feature flag values on the LaunchDarkly server and only use the values we define in each test.

 The configuration below, in `renderWithProviders`, the `ldClient` field is how we initialize `ldClient` with our defined flag values.
 We are using the `ldClientMock()` function to generate a mock that matches the type this field requires.